Stop! Your Lease Extension in Mossley Hill Could Be FREE

 • The loan to value does not exceed 90% for purchases, 90% like for like re-mortgages, 80% for re-mortgages with any element of capital raising and 80% for existing Barclays mortgage borrowers applying for additional borrowing;

-Leeds Building Society 85 years remaining from the start of the mortgage.
+Skipton Building Society 85 years from the date of completion of the mortgage

 Mossley Hill Lease Extension Case Summaries:

-Sarah, Mossley Hill, Merseyside,
+Eli, Mossley Hill, Merseyside

 Mossley Hill case: